Counseling for Addictions

 Reach Out

+Are you overwhelmed with living in recovery?
 Trying to figure out how to honor your choice for sobriety AND enjoy life?
 Juggling celebrations, loneliness, and the day to day that used to be clouded by alcohol or drugs?

 Or are you are noticing yourself reach for those pills more often rather than every now and then?
 Are you drinking more and more and suddenly find yourself wondering if it is still fun or starting to get out of control?